 Public Provident Fund (PPF)

-Public Provident Fund (PPF) scheme was introduced in 1968 by the Central Government of India and is one of the preferred investment option for the risk averse Investors.
-It provides stable return along with Tax Relief on the Investment.
-Thus it is a decent investment option when compared with other Investment options as the return is fixed and is normally higher that other schemes.
-It is risk free investment option and does not get impacted due to market fluctuations (Equity Market).
+Public Provident Fund (PPF) scheme was introduced in 1968 by the Central Government of India and is one of the tax saving small saving scheme.
+PPF provides guaranteed returns along with Tax Relief on the Investment.
+Considered as an ideal investment scheme for risk averse investors as it offers decent returns when compared to other fixed return instruments.
+It is risk free investment plan and does not get impacted due to market fluctuations as observed in Equity Linked Schemes (Stock Market).

 Any Resident Individual of India is eligible to subscribe for Public Provident Fund account.

 Only one account can be held by an Individual, unless an account is opened on behalf of a minor.

 Non-Resident Individuals are not allowed to subscribe for the account.